Back to the Future (1989 video game): Reception

 Bob Gale, screenwriter of the Back to the Future films, has called the NES game "one of the worst games ever", and even insisted in interviews that fans should not buy it.
 According to Gale, LJN refused his requests to give input while the game was being developed; once he was shown the game, he asked them to make changes, but was told it was too late in the process to change anything.

+VideoGames & Computer Entertainment gave the game an overall score of 4 with scores of 2 for sound and music, 5 for graphics, and 5 for playability.
+Chris Bieniek's review stated that it is "nearly impossible to get through the entire game without" the slow motion feature of the NES Advantage and that the difficulty of the game would give players the urge "to remove the cartridge and chuck it out the window".
+He criticized the music as repetitive and graphics as uninspired.